 - Detention of the offender

-- are minors belonging to the victim: inform the youth welfare center about the incident
+- If minors are involved: inform the youth welfare center about the incident

 - Dissemination of information about support services (NGOs, public sector) for victims/offenders/relatives